algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/core/account.md

 ---
 title: "Account management"
 description: "Account management is one of the core capabilities provided by AlgoKit Utils.
-It allows you to create mnemonic, rekeyed, multisig, transaction signer, idempotent KMD and environment variable injected accounts."
+It allows you to create mnemonic, rekeyed, multisig, transaction signer, idempotent KMD and environment variable injected accounts that can be used to sign transactions as well as representing a sender address at the same time.
+This significantly simplifies management of transaction signing."
 ---

 Account management is one of the core capabilities provided by AlgoKit Utils.
 It allows you to create mnemonic, rekeyed, multisig, transaction signer, idempotent KMD and environment variable injected accounts that can be used to sign transactions as well as representing a sender address at the same time.
 This significantly simplifies management of transaction signing.

 ## `AccountManager`

 The `AccountManager` is a class that is used to get, create, and fund accounts and perform account-related actions such as funding.
-The `AccountManager` also keeps track of signers for each address so when using the [`TransactionComposer`](../../advanced/transaction-composer) to send transactions, a signer function does not need to manually be specified for each transaction - instead it can be inferred from the sender address automatically!
+The `AccountManager` also keeps track of signers for each address so when using the [`TransactionComposer`](../advanced/transaction-composer) to send transactions, a signer function does not need to manually be specified for each transaction - instead it can be inferred from the sender address automatically!

 To get an instance of `AccountManager`, you can use either [`AlgorandClient`](../algorand-client) via `algorand.account` or instantiate it directly: